Srabani13/Netflix_Data_Analysis/README.md

 # Netflix Shows

 ## Project Overview:
- In this project, I conduct a comprehensive analysis of Netflix’s movies and TV shows dataset using SQL.
-My goal is to extract valuable insights and address key business questions based on the data.
+ In this project, I will comprehensively analyze Netflix’s movie and TV show datasets using SQL.
+I aim to extract valuable insights and address key business questions based on the data.
 This README provides a detailed account of the project’s objectives, the business challenges I aim to address, the solutions I implemented, and the findings and conclusions I derived.

 ## Purposes